DevTechnology/DRIC/Documentation/Configuration/ManualWarInstall.md

 # Manually Installing the War File

 1. Navigate to http://\<your ip address\>:9990/console/App.html
 2. In the “Authentication Required” box, enter the following information.
+a.
 Username: (Default: admin)
+b.
 Password: (Default: Admin#70365)
 3. Click the “Deployments” tab
 4. Click the “Add” button